Tatuaje: Background and History

 Tatuaje means "tattoo" in Spanish, and the name reflects Pete Johnson's tattoos.
-The brand was developed by Pete and Don Pepin, who worked in a very close collaboration to achieve the blend that Pete was seeking.
+The brand was developed by Pete and Don Pepin, who worked in a very close collaboration to achieve the blend that Pete was perfecting.

-Tatuaje was the first brand that Don Pepin made on his own.
+Tatuaje was the first brand that Don Pepin made himself.
 The first Tatuajes were released in 2003.
 In the October, 2004, issue of Cigar Aficionado (CA), the Tatuaje Cabinet Especiales was given a rating of 90.
-The brand continues to get high ratings.
+The brand continues to receive high ratings.

 Regular Production

 Tatuaje Cabinet

 There are six (6) vitolas in this range.
 Seven are listed below, although the Petit is technically not a Cabinet vitola, but is unique to itself.
 The band is a simple brown band with white lettering.
 The Cabinet range uses a Corojo 99 viso wrapper, although those chosen for the Especiales are lighter in color.
 The filler blends vary, resulting in a range of strength from the refined mellowness of the Especiales to the near-Cuban strength of the Cazadores.
-A bit of trivia: the first initials of the first six vitolas as given here spell out the name of one of Pete's dogs, Hunter.
+The first initials of the first six vitolas as given here spell out the name of one of Pete's dogs, Hunter.